 Outside areas and boundaries

 Repair category 2

-Notes There is a water feature in the garden grounds which may represent a health and safety issue.
+Notes There is decayed and loose fencing.
+The garden is unkempt.

-Ceilings Repair category 2 Notes The textured finishes may contain asbestos based material.
+Ceilings Repair category 2 Notes There is mould in the lefthand bedroom.
+The textured finishes may contain asbestos based material.
 See information on Asbestos in the Limitations of Inspection section above.
-There is mould and staining to localised areas.
-There is historic staining in the living room.
-There are some visible joints.
+There is mould in the lefthand bedroom.
+See 'Dampness, Rot and Infestation' section for further information.